Moby: Veganism and animal rights

+In May 2024 he announced collaboration on a new film project with director Mark Webber.

 Drug use

 From 1987 to 1995, Moby described his life as a "very clean" one and abstained from drugs, alcohol, and "for the most part", sex.
-After taking LSD once at nineteen, he started to suffer from panic attacks which he continued to experience but learned to deal with them more effectively.
-Shortly after his mother died from lung cancer in 1997, Moby recalled that he had "an epiphany" and experimented with alcohol, drugs, and sex which continued for four years after the commercial success of Play.
+After taking LSD once at nineteen, he started to suffer from panic attacks which he continued to experience, but he learned to deal with them more effectively.
+Moby recalls that shortly after his mother died from lung cancer in 1997, he had "an epiphany" and began to experiment with alcohol, drugs, and sex.
+This continued for four years after the commercial success of Play.
 He became a self-confessed "old-timey alcoholic".
-During his 18 tour in 2002 he found himself being argumentative and alienating close friends.
-At the end of the year he wished to make amends and live a healthier lifestyle and promised a girlfriend that he would quit alcohol for one month; he lasted two weeks.
+During his 18 tour in 2002, he found himself being argumentative and alienating close friends.
+At the end of the year, he wished to make amends and live a healthier lifestyle and promised a girlfriend that he would quit alcohol for one month; he lasted two weeks.
 Moby continued to drink to excess and would ask audiences at concerts to give him drugs.
 Matters culminated shortly after he turned 43 when he attempted suicide; he had his last drink on October 18, 2008, and has since attended Alcoholics Anonymous meetings.
 In 2016, he said of his sobriety: "Since I stopped and reoriented myself towards things that have meaning, everything has gotten a million times better".